 I’ve been designing live games with Pop Up Playground since 2012, including creepy clowns game The Curse, choose-your-own-Shakespeare in #TrueRomansAll, app-assisted bike adventure 1000 Cities, the live-action bank heist experience Small Time Criminals and many more.

-Currently I’m a writer and designer for a new VR videogame with Tin Man Games; I’ll tell you more about it when it’s officially announced, but until then, I remain bound by the usual NDA.
+Currently I’m a writer and designer for a new VR videogame with Tin Man Games; I can’t wait to tell you more about it when it’s officially announced, but until then, I remain bound by the usual NDA.

 I am also really interested in tabletop design, and below you can find some micro roleplaying games I’ve written, free to download and play.
 If you try them, please let me know!

 Super Mega Battle Fight Time Go!